membraneframework/unifex/pages/creating_unifex_natives.md

 }
 ```

 If you want to pass enum to Unifex function on Elixir side, you have to use atom (this same, that was used in enum definition in `*.spec.exs` file).
-By analogy, result of Unifex function returning enum will be visible as atom on Elixir side.
-What is important, declaration of specific struct in `*.spec.exs` will not automaticaly make it available in your Elixir code - you are responsible for providing struct module on your own.
+By analogy, result of Unifex function returning enum will be visible as an atom on the Elixir side.
+What is important, declaration of a specific struct in `*.spec.exs` will not automatically make it available in your Elixir code - you are responsible for providing struct module on your own.

 ## Running code